pi-hole/web/README.md

 We welcome _everyone_ to contribute to issue reports, suggest new features, and create pull requests.

-If you have something to add - anything from a typo through to a whole new feature, we're happy to check it out!
+If you have something to add - anything from a typo through to a whole new feature - we're happy to check it out!
 Just make sure to fill out our template when submitting your request; the questions that it asks will help the volunteers quickly understand what you're aiming to achieve.

 ### Presentations about Pi-hole